MibO2000/Contact-Web-Application-Using-Springboot/README.md

 ### ContactRepository.java from Repository package is an interface that extends JpaRepository so that the methods that might use in service implementation are no longer needed to be coded.
 ### ContactServiceImpl.java from Service package implements the ContactService.java interface accepts ContactRepository as a constructor which is used to overwrite Service methods.
 ### Dependency injections are used to make the codes clean and reusable.
+## Web HTML
+### I use Thymeleaf template engine alongside with bootstrap.
+### To add a new contact, we have to click on the "Add New Contact" buttom which will leads to the new web page where we can see 4 boxes to fill, first name, last name, email address and phone number.
+After filling all of those boxes, click "submit" or hit enter to submit the contact.
+Then, we will be back to the main web page with a new contact displaying in the table.
+### There is an "Action" column where you can update or delete the Contact just by clicking the relevant buttom.
+Updating the contact will lead us to the web page kind of similar to the create web page where you can change all of the attributes.
+After updating the contact, click "submit" or hit enter to update the contact.
+Then, we will be back to the main web page with a updated contact displaying in the table.
+Deleting the contact will remove the contact from the table.
+### As I use mySQL database system, we can store a lot of contacts in this contact system.
 >Thanks for reading till the end.